Vetterli rifle: M1870/87/15 Italian Vetterli

 During World War I, like many nations, Italy faced a shortage of modern infantry rifles.
 As a stop-gap measure, hundreds of thousands of Vetterli-Vitali rifles and a few carbines and musquetoons were converted in Rome and Gardone to fire the 6.5x52mm Carcano round, by adding a 6.5 mm barrel liner and a Carcano-style magazine.
 These conversions were never meant for extended firing with standard 6.5×52mm loads, as the smokeless powder 6.5×52mm cartridge generates higher pressure than the black powder 10.35×47mmR.

 M1882 Italian Vetterli-Bertolo & M1890 Vetterli-Ferraciu

 In 1882 the Regia Marina adopted a variant of the Vetterli rifle for use by Marines, the Vetterli-Berolo.
 It was fed by a 9-round tubular magazine rather than a box magazine like the Vetterli-Vitali.
 The bayonet lug and cleaning rod were located on the sides of the rifle due to the tube magazine.
 In 1890 these would be converted to 4-round box magazine fed rifles and named the Vetterli-Ferraciu (or 1890 Navy Model).

 Prototypes by Sharps Rifle Co.

-In 1877-1878, Sharps Rifle Company modified Vetterli action with a different receiver and cartridge-feeding mechanism for the Magazine Rifle Board competition, but despite several prototypes refined by Hugo Borchardt, not a single one was not adopted.
+In 1877-1878, Sharps Rifle Company modified Vetterli action with a different receiver and cartridge-feeding mechanism for the Magazine Rifle Board competition, but despite several prototypes refined by Hugo Borchardt, not a single one was adopted.